homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 Some of the copy was so badly charred as to be illegible.
 The ghouls took the liberty of filling in these hiatuses with “stuff” of their own, which can be readily distinguished from the Master’s as it is not nearly as good.
 Readers and critics are therefore asked to bear in mind that those portions of the book which they find entertaining are the work of the Master himself; those which bore them or sound forced are interpolations by milksops.

-Another request which I know the Master would have wished me to make is that neither reader nor critic read the book through at one sitting (Cries of “‘Fat chance!” and ‘‘Hold ’em, Stanford!’’).
+Another request which I know the Master would have wished me to make is that neither reader nor critic read the book through at one sitting (Cries of “Fat chance!” and “Hold ’em, Stanford!”).
 It was written a chapter at a time and should be perused the same way with, say, a rest of from seven weeks to two months between chapters.
 It might even be advisable to read one chapter and then take the book back to the exchange desk, saying you had made a mistake.

 Mr. Lardner’s friends will regret that he omitted from these memoirs reference to his encounter with Mussolini, the Tiger of France and Italy.
-The two happened to be occupying the same compartment on “The Dixie Flyer”’ between Cannes and Mentone.
+The two happened to be occupying the same compartment on “The Dixie Flyer” between Cannes and Mentone.

 “Great golf weather,’ remarked the Tiger.

-“I beg your pardon,” replied the writer. “‘Je ne parle pas le Wop.”
+“I beg your pardon,” replied the writer.
+“Je ne parle pas le Wop.”

 I forget what else happened.